🇨🇿

 Where It Gets Harder

-Countryside & Small Towns
+Countryside and Small Towns

 Outside Prague: supermarket first, restaurant second